Annotating Foundations and Identifying Structural Elements in Revit Structure

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-First thing we're going to do is we're going to go to our project browser.
-We're going to go to level zero which is our foundation level.
-Pick that twice and there we have it.
+The first thing we’re going to do is go to our Project Browser.
+We’re going to go to Level Zero, which is our foundation level.
+Double-click it, and there we have it.

-Let's zoom all.
+Let’s use Zoom All.
 Now we have elements in our foundation that we need to identify.
-We have spread footings, we have grade beams, we have columns, and we have continuous footings.
+We have Spread Footings, Grade Beams, Columns, and Continuous Footings.

 Okay, let's get started.
-Let's zoom in a little bit and let's take a look at our first grade beam here.
+Let's zoom in a little bit and take a look at our first Grade Beam here.
 Let's pick it.

-Let's right click on it.
-Select all instances visible in this view and as you can see over here in our properties we have four of them.
-In our properties bar we have the edit type which describes all the properties that our element has.
+Right-click on it.
+Select All Instances > Visible in View.
+As you can see over here in our Properties, we have four of them.
+In our Properties bar, we have the Edit Type option, which describes all the properties that our element has.

 Learn Revit